Last Updated on by Mitch Rezman

 Next, something I have not done because of the biting birds in our history – is to play catch with the bird.

-Starting at one or 2 feet away from the other person, toss the bird then reversing the process while slowly encouraging longer flight.
+Starting at one or 2 feet away from the other person, toss the bird then reverse the process while slowly encouraging longer flight.

 However since Peaches wanted to bite Catherine, I tossed her onto the bed so she could learn to land safely.